Annemarie Hindman, Ph.D.

 See Current CV: Hindman_CV_090919

-Dr. Hindman is Associate Professor of Early Childhood Education and Educational Psychology at Temple University.
-She also coordinates the Early and Elementary Teacher Education program (PreK-4th grade certification) at Temple, and she is the director of the Center for Assessment, Evaluation, and Education Policy Analysis.
+Dr. Hindman is a Professor of Early Childhood Education and Educational Psychology at Temple University, and she is affiliated (courtesy appointment) with the Department of Psychology.
+She coordinates the Early and Elementary Teacher Education program (PreK-4th grade certification) at Temple, and she is the director of the Center for Assessment, Evaluation, and Education Policy Analysis.
 She has authored more than 70 publications and currently serves as PI or Co-PI on more than $10 million dollars in grant-funded projects.

 Dr. Hindman studies how young children build foundational skills, including language, literacy, and social competence, throughout the first years of life and the transition to formal schooling.
 Much of her work focuses on communities in poverty, including participants in Head Start programs.
 Her work is characterized by three strands: